- Member of Nevada State Bar: 1996

 Christine was admitted to the State Bar of Nevada in 1996.
 After one year in private practice, she worked from 1997 to 2000 as a Deputy Attorney General for the State of Nevada, representing the interests of the Nevada Highway Patrol and the Division of Child and Family Services.
 Christine has experience in negligence and civil rights litigation, administrative matters, divorce and child custody matters, and juvenile court matters, including termination of parental rights and adoption.

 In 2000, Christine helped found the law offices of Kelleher & Kelleher, LLC.
-From 2007 to 2009, Christine worked as an Administrative Law Judge for child abuse and neglect cases under contract with the Clark County Department of Family Services.
 She and John were licensed foster parents for Clark County from 2009 to 2012.
 Currently, Christine serves as a volunteer for the Children’s Attorney Project.